Ask a Professor: Georgia’s NPs and the Fight for Full Practice Authority

 Dr. Humberto Reinoso, Assistant Professor and Nurse Practitioner Coordinator at Mercer University

 As the Baby Boomers enter retirement, the nation is experiencing a worsening primary care crunch: more and more Americans need primary care services, but medical schools aren’t supplying enough primary care physicians to meet that need.
-The problem is particularly acute in Georgia, which ranks 41st in the nation for overall health.
+The problem is particularly acute in Georgia, which ranks poorly in national health scores (KFF 2023).
+There are 241 counties in Georgia that are designated as Health Professional Shortage Areas (HPSAs), and lack consistent primary care access.

-“The fact that there are not enough primary care providers available in the rural parts of the state makes it more difficult to maintain preventative services and keep patients outside of hospitals,” says Humberto Reinoso, PhD, RN, FNP-BC, ENP-BC, an assistant professor and the nurse practitioner coordinator at Georgia Baptist College of Nursing at Mercer University.
+“The fact that there are not enough primary care providers available in the rural parts of the state makes it more difficult to maintain preventative services and keep patients outside of hospitals,” says Humberto Reinoso, PhD, FNP-BC, ENP-BC, an assistant professor and the nurse practitioner coordinator at Georgia Baptist College of Nursing at Mercer University.
 “Nurse practitioners (NPs) could help bridge the gap of primary care providers in Georgia, especially in rural areas.”

-Meet the Expert: Humberto Reinoso, PhD, RN, FNP-BC, ENP-BC
+Humberto Reinoso, PhD, FNP-BC, ENP-BC, PMHNP-BC

 The State of Play for NPs in Georgia